FearTheDeer9/fearthedeer9.github.io/_posts/2025-04-14-The Geometry of Categorical and Hierarchical Concepts in Large Language Modeels.md

 * Now, using this they define the *Polytope representation* of a categorical concept $W={w_0,...w_{k-1}}$ as the convex hull of the vector representations of the elements of the concept
 ### Hierarchical Concepts
 Next, the authors turn to the question of how hierarchical relationships between concepts are encoded in the representation space.
-Their core intuition is that manipulating the “animal” concept should not affect relative probabilities of the “mammal” and “bird” concepts, so we might expect the representations of animal and mammal ⇒ bird to be orthogonal.
+Their core intuition is that manipulating the "animal" concept should not affect relative probabilities of the "mammal" and "bird" concepts, so we might expect the representations of animal and mammal ⇒ bird to be orthogonal.
 They formalize this by connecting the vector and semantic concepts in the theorem of Hierarchical Orthogonality
 ####  (Hierarchical Orthogonality)
 *Suppose there exist the vector representations for all the following binary features.
 Then, we have that* *(a)* $\bar{\ell}_w \perp \bar{\ell}_z - \bar{\ell}_w$ *for* $z \prec w$;